By Hanna Gill Scott

 We need to re-design our entire system of value.
 This needs to happen in every sector, at every level.
 We need everyone’s help, from all professions and walks of life.
 We need makers, philosophers, educators, policy tinkerers, media crafters, hackers, and performers.
 We need to shift the center of our society, we need to re-root ourselves.
 This can only happen with a diversity of approaches, with all hands working towards a common goal: keeping our plant alive, lush, and habitable.

-Can we dismantle the toxic system of dumping our attention into finance capital and instead direct that attention into the urgent care our planet’s ecological needs?
+Can we dismantle the toxic system of dumping our attention into finance capital and instead direct that attention into the urgent care our planet’s ecology needs?

 How can we draw our collective attention back down to Earth?
 How can we, as a culture, become more engaged in the ecological systems that sustain and nurture us?
 How can we rebuild our social relationships with ecological systems, and shift towards engaged, collective management of every aspect our of planet’s ecology?